maxludden/supergene-v2/books/book04/md/chapter-1613.md

 If the shelter and teleporter were destroyed, though, Han Sen would spawn somewhere else whenever he returned.
 They would lose Han Sen, and so they did not want to completely destroy the shelter.

-“F*ck you!”
+“Fuck you!”
 Gu Qingcheng’s face looked cold as she drew her bronze sword.

 The bronze sword she wielded was strange.
 It wasn’t a beast soul, and neither was it a geno weapon.
 She always carried it around her waist, but never seemed to make use of it.